Published online Mar 21, 2023. doi: 10.3748/wjg.v29.i11.1735

 Published online: March 21, 2023

-To investigate risk factors for extranodal TDs in stage III colon cancer.
+To conduct a retrospective study to investigate risk factors for extranodal TDs in stage III colon cancer.

-This was a retrospective cohort study.
-We selected 155 individuals diagnosed with stage III colon cancer from the database of the Cancer Registry of the Tri-Service General Hospital.
-The patients were allocated into the groups with/without N1c.
+We selected 155 patients diagnosed with stage III colon cancer from the database of the Cancer Registry of the Tri-Service General Hospital retrospectively.
+The patients were categorized into the groups with/without N1c.
 Multivariate Cox regression analysis and Kaplan-Meier method were done.
 The primary outcomes investigate the association between the covariates and extranodal TDs, and prognostic significance of the covariates regarding the survival.

-There were 136 individuals in the non-N1c group and 19 individuals in the N1c group.
 Patients with lymphovascular invasion (LVI) had a higher risk of TDs.
-Overall survival rates of patients with and without LVI were 6.64 years and 8.61 years, respectively (P = 0.027).
-The N1c patients without LVI had higher overall survival than those who with LVI (7.73 years vs 4.42 years, P = 0.010).
+Overall survival rates of patients with and without LVI were 6.64 years and 8.61 years, respectively.
+The N1c patients without LVI had higher overall survival than those who with LVI.